RichieRob/PredictionPerpsDocs/docs/FullReadMe/Accounting/SyntheticLiquidity/SyntheticAccounting.md

 - **Lay k:** adjusts `layOffset` and `tilt[k]`.
 - **USDC:** affects only `freeCollateral`.
 - Reallocation restores effective_minShares = 0 minimally; redeemable enforced independently.

+## Further Reading
+To see the implementation of these accounting principles in code see [**Ledger.sol**](../../../Contracts/Ledger.sol.md/SyntheticAccounting.md) and accompanying libraries.